rmak05/Flight_Booking_System/README.md

 1. Copy all the files into a folder or clone the repository.
 2. Open your Windows terminal (or VS Code terminal).
 Note that some Windows-specific functions have been used so a Windows system is required for the functioning of the program.
 3. Set your terminal window to full screen (or as big as possible).
-4. Use the following command :
+4. Use the following command to compile the code :
    ```bash
    g++ main.cpp -o main.exe -pthread
    ```